 Here’s a pic that shows how the rolls look at the different stages:

 - Can you use another all-purpose flour blend in this recipe?
 Maybe.
 There are so many flour blends out there, that I simply cannot test them all.
 I can’t say whether your homemade blend or your favorite store blend will work in this recipe.
-I have only had success using Gluten Free Mama’s Almond Blend All Purpose Gluten-Free Flour in it.
+I have only had success using Gluten Free Mama’s Almond Blend All-Purpose Gluten-free Flour in it.
+You can get this in single or multiple bags from Gluten Free Mama’s website or in bulk from Amazon: Gluten Free Mama’s Almond Blend All-Purpose Gluten-free Flour in it.
 Using any other gluten-free flour blend means you are bringing in a different combination of flours & starches, and I can’t guarantee that will work well.
 That said, feel free to play with this and see if it works well with your favorite blend.
 I would recommend you be sure to measure your flour by weight, and be sure to use the same weight I have listed in the recipe.
 Read through the reader comments below to see what flour blends have worked well for other readers!
+Also, if you are using a blend that already contains xanthan gum, try adding an additional 1/2 tsp when making this.

 - Yes, I tried this recipe with Gluten Free Mama’s Coconut Flour Blend as well, but alas I didn’t have good results.
 I bet you could play with it to make it work fine.
 The problem is that coconut flour really absorbs the liquids in a recipe, and mine turned out like hockey pucks.